SpenceKonde/megaTinyCore/megaavr/extras/Ref_Digital.md

 digitalWriteFast(PIN_PD0, val); // This one takes 10 words of flash, and executes in around half 7-9 clocks. digitalWriteFast(PIN_PD0, val ?
-HIGH : LOW); // this one takes 6 words of flash and executes in 6 clocks digitalWriteFast(PIN_PD0, HIGH); // This is fastest of all, 1 word of flash, and 1 clock cycle to execute VPORTD.OUT |= 1 << 0; // digitalWriteFast(PIN_PD0,HIGH) is turned into this.
-                      // The previous line is syntactic sugar for this.
+HIGH : LOW); // this one takes 6 words of flash and executes in 6 clocks digitalWriteFast(PIN_PD0, HIGH); // This is fastest of all, 1 word of flash, and 1 clock cycle to execute VPORTD.OUT |= 1 << 0; // The previous line is syntactic sugar for this.
 Beyond being more readable
                       // it eliminates the temptation to try to write more than one bit which instead
                       // of an atomic SBI or CBI, is compiled to a read-modify-write cycle of three
                       // instructions which will cause unexpected results should an interrupt fire in the